Knowing Things We Never Learned:

 In this case, a developmental disability may be so profound that it isolates the person and reduces them socially to the point that others see them AS the disability more than an individual.
 Unexpectedly some extraordinary ability within them blooms like a magical flower.

-Leslie Lemke, a musical savant is a good example.
+Leslie Lemke, a well known musical savant, is a good example.
 This is a 4 minute, deeply touching tale of a miraculous talent appearing from out of the blue.

-For the rest of us, this standard equipment is present but either not running, actively restricted for some reason, or running in a sealed, locked room, invisible and inaccessible.
+For the rest of us, this standard equipment is present but either not running, or actively suppressed for some reason, invisible and inaccessible.
 The strongest argument in favor of this is the existence of the next two types.

 The Acquired Savant

 These savants are ordinary people, with all of the “how to be an interacting human” behaviors and generally speaking, no pre-existing passion for the skill that is literally knocked open in them.
-Typically some kind of CNS injury turns off the filtering of a genius module.
-And they instantly begin expressing this new part of their brain.
+Typically some kind of CNS injury seems to turn off the filtering of a genius module and they instantly begin expressing this new part of their brain.

 “A 10-year-old boy is knocked unconscious by a baseball.
 Following that traumatic blow, he suddenly can do calendar calculations.
 He can also remember the weather, along with other autobiographical details of his daily life, from that time forward.
 An elderly woman who had never painted before becomes a prodigious artist after a particular type of dementia process begins and progresses.
 Another elderly patient with dementia has a similar sudden epiphany of ability, but this time in music.
 A 56-year-old builder, who had no particular prior interest or skills in art, abruptly, for the first time in his life, becomes a poet, a painter and a sculptor following a stroke that he miraculously survived.
 An 8-year-old boy begins calendar calculating after a left hemispherectomy for intractable seizures.
 These are examples of what I call the “acquired” savant, or what might also be called “accidental genius.”
 “Darold A. Treffert, MD